Carpal tunnel syndrome

 All of these problems are generally associated with repetitive and forceful use of the hands, resulting in damaged muscles and bones of the upper arms.

 Several medical conditions increase the risk for, or even cause CTS.
-The main conditions associated with CTS are diabetes, hypothyroidism, rheumatoid arthritis, osteoarthritis, obesity, and pregnancy.
+The main conditions associated with CTS are diabetes, hypothyroidism, rheumatoid arthritis, osteoarthritis, acromegaly, sarcoidosis, amyloid infiltration of the transverse carpal ligament, obesity, and pregnancy.
 Many of the underlying diseases that contribute to the development of CTS are also associated with more severe forms of CTS.

-Chronic Kidney Insufficiency.
-People who have hemodialysis for chronic kidney damage often experience a buildup of a certain type of protein, called beta 2-microglobulin, in the hand.
+People with chronic kidney disease who are on hemodialysis for a long time often experience beta 2-microglobulin amyloidosis.
+This condition arises from buildup of a certain type of protein, called beta 2-microglobulin, in different organs, including the joints of the hand.
 This buildup can result in CTS.
 The longer the person has been receiving hemodialysis, the greater the risk of CTS.
 Certain drugs and procedures (particularly a procedure called hemodiafiltration) may be able to reduce microglobulin build-up.

 Bone dislocations and fractures can narrow the carpal tunnel and put pressure on the median nerve.